aniiishhh/movie-recommender/README.md

 - **Backend:** PostgreSQL database is used for efficient data storage and retrieval.
 - **Frontend:** Python, along with Streamlit, powers the frontend interface, providing a seamless and interactive user experience.
 - **Data Processing:** Various Python scripts handle data processing tasks, ensuring the dataset is clean and optimized for recommendation generation.
+TFIDF Vectorizer is used to generate text vectors which are then processed to generate recommendations.
+Text preprocessing steps such as stemming, lowercasing, and tokenizing are used to standardize the textual data and improve the accuracy of the recommendation engine.
 - **API Integration:** The app integrates with the TMDB API to fetch additional movie data and enhance the recommendation process.

 ---